-Eligible gas purchases for Costco Visa cardholders are those made at Costco and at most gas stations worldwide.
+Eligible gas purchases for Costco Anywhere Visa® Card by Citi cardholders are those made at Costco and at almost all gas stations everywhere.
 Non-qualifying gas purchases include fuel used for non-automobile purposes as well as gas charges at supermarkets, superstores, and warehouse clubs other than Costco.

-Citibank, which issues the Costco Visa, defines eligible gas stations as any facilities that assign a merchant category code (MCC) for gas stations to its fuel purchases.
-Eligible purchases get 4% cash back on the first $7,000 spent each year, and 1% cash back afterward.
-Non-qualifying purchases earn 1% cash back.
+Eligible gas stations include any facilities that assign a merchant category code (MCC) for gas stations to its fuel purchases.
+Costco Credit Card cardholders will get 4% cash back on all eligible purchases up to $7,000 spent each year, and 1% cash back afterwards.
+Non-qualifying purchases earn 1% cash back as well.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.